moneroguides/1x02-setting-up-your-own-node/script.md

-# Getting to Grips with Monero, Video 2
+# Getting to Grips with Monero - Setting up your own Node

 ## PREREQUISITES